 I then rode the scooter to Lakki where I got some fresh fruits, bread, etc. I also tried to withdraw some money from the National Bank of Greece ATM but the machine had a hiccup.
 While it printed a receipt for the requested amount and returned my card no cash came out.
 Fortunately the branch was open and I was able to speak with a manager.
 He made sure that the transaction was indeed canceled and he issued me the cash with a new transaction.
 This problem is a first.
 On my way back to Partheni I stopped and paid for the scooter (7€/day).

 While I was away the new bimini had arrived and was installed.
 It is exactly what I wanted to begin with.
 They were also installing the sacrificial anodes on the shaft and keel.

-From all the items that I had ordered in October what is now missing are:
+From all the items that I had ordered in October what was now missing were:

 - LED navigational lights that are back ordered,

 - A power adaptor to connect the genset to the new AC input socket.
 This they will send to me in Samos.

 - A zippered canvas to cover the area between the spray-hood and the bimini.
 This will have to wait for the next time Thetis is Partheni.

 Around 12 o’clock the travelift came and Thetis was slowly moved to the launching pool.
 By 1240 she was afloat.
 No leaks.
 The engine worked well.
 No problems.
 The raw water pump worked and so did the electric pump for the head.